AE Firm Financial Management: Critical Now and Always

 What You Should Be Doing Now

 Proactive financial management should be one of the primary functions of your AE firm.
 When it comes to your performance in good times or your survival in difficult times, it’s no less critical than landing new work or completing projects.
-That’s especially true for smaller firms with smaller margins who and are perpetually close to the edge of a dangerous financial cliff, even if they don’t always know it.
+That’s especially true for smaller firms with smaller margins who are perpetually close to the edge of a dangerous financial cliff, even if they don’t always know it.

 - Have you taken steps to improve the way you manage accounts receivable?